Compiling SFML with CMake

 - cmake-gui

-Here is what cmake-gui looks like:
+Here is what the CMake GUI looks like:

 - Choose where you want the projects/makefiles to be generated (if the directory doesn't exist, CMake will create it).

-- Click the "Configure" button
+- Click the "Configure" button.

-| Variable | Meaning |
+Variable | Meaning |

 CMAKE_BUILD_TYPE |

-This option selects the build type.
-Relevant values are "Debug" and "Release" (there are other types such as "RelWithDebInfo" or "MinSizeRel", but they are not really configured in the SFML makefiles).
-Note that if you generate a workspace for an IDE that supports multiple configurations, such as Visual Studio, this option is ignored and you automatically get all the available build types in it. |
+This option selects the build configuration type.
+Valid values are "Debug" and "Release" (there are other types such as "RelWithDebInfo" or "MinSizeRel", but they are meant for more advanced builds).
+Note that if you generate a workspace for an IDE that supports multiple configurations, such as Visual Studio, this option is ignored since the workspace can contain multiple configurations simultaneously. |

 CMAKE_INSTALL_PREFIX |

 This is the install path.
-By default, it is defined to the most natural path according to the OS ("/usr/local" for Linux and Mac OS X, "C:\Program Files" for Windows, etc.).
-Installing files after compiling is not mandatory, you can use the binaries directly from where they are compiled, but it may be a better solution to install them properly so that you don't have all the garbage files produced by the compilation. |
+By default, it is set to the installation path that is most typical on the operating system ("/usr/local" for Linux and Mac OS X, "C:\Program Files" for Windows, etc.).
+Installing SFML after building it is not mandatory since you can use the binaries directly from where they were built.
+It may be a better solution, however, to install them properly so you can remove all the temporary files produced during the build process. |

 CMAKE_INSTALL_FRAMEWORK_PREFIX |

-after compiling, but it is cleaner to install them.
-This path is used to install on your system sndfile.framework (a required dependency not provided by Apple) and SFML as frameworks if BUILD_FRAMEWORKS is selected. |
+after building it, but it is definitely cleaner to do so.
+This path is also used to install the sndfile framework on your system (a required dependency not provided by Apple) and SFML as frameworks if BUILD_FRAMEWORKS is selected. |

 BUILD_SHARED_LIBS |

-This boolean option controls whether you build the dynamic (shared) libraries of SFML, or the static ones.
-This option is not compatible with SFML_USE_STATIC_STD_LIBS, they are mutually exclusive. |
+This boolean option controls whether you build SFML as dynamic (shared) libraries, or as static ones.
+This option should not be enabled simultaneously with SFML_USE_STATIC_STD_LIBS, they are mutually exclusive. |

 SFML_BUILD_FRAMEWORKS |